hacl-star/hacl-star/README.EverCrypt.md

   characterized by a simple mathematical functions derived directly from the official cryptographic standards (e.g., from NIST or the IETF).

 * Side-channel resistance: Observations about EverCrypt's low-level behavior (specifically, the time it takes to execute or the memory addresses that it accesses) are independent of the secrets manipulated by the library.
 Hence, an adversary monitoring these "side-channels" learns nothing about the secrets.

-* Cryptographic security: Based on standard cryptographic assumptions (e.g., factoring is hard), except for negligible probability, EverCrypt algorithms are indistinguishable from ideal cryptographic functionalities; i.e., the mathematical definitions that cryptographers use to capture the notion of secrecy, integrity, or secure encryption.
-Note that these guarantees currently only apply to ***SUBSET HERE***; extending these guarantees to the entire library is on-going work.

 All of these guarantees *do not* prevent EverCrypt from achieving good performance!
 EverCrypt meets or beats the performance of most existing cryptographic implementations in C,